Clinics & Services

 Contraceptive Services and Family Planning

 All the doctors are fully trained in this field and can offer advice on all aspects of contraception including cap and coil fitting, morning after pills etc. We choose not to restrict this service to a particular clinic, preferring to offer you consultations during normal surgery hours which ensures confidentiality.
-Some of the doctors are able to fit long–term contraceptives such as IUD ('coils') and the new Implant.
+Some of the doctors are able to fit long–term contraceptives such as IUD ('coils').
 Sister Sue Kelly also has a special interest in this field which includes "natural" family planning.

 Dr Thorman with Sister Lyca Downing and Lisa Buttery run the practice diabetic programme.
 This aims to provide full diabetic care for uncomplicated diabetics on diet and/or tablets, together with shared care for diabetics with complications or those requiring insulin.
 Full diabetic care means good day–to–day control of blood glucose and annual screening for complications.
 If you are diabetic or think you might be, and are not yet in the practice programme, please make yourself known to Sister Buttery or Sister Downing